Friedrich never participated in any dialogue with other creatures because she doesn’t like the multitude.

 Aphorism 8: It’s more difficult to create order than disorder.

-Aphorism 9: Hypocrisy and good conscience often go hand in hand.
+Aphorism 9: Hypocrisy and good conscience go often hand in hand.

 Aphorism 11: A woman is never wrong.
 It’s her main flaw.
+A man has no flaw.
+It’s his only wrong.

 Aphorism 12: If you want to be happy, know when to change your mind.